 Dialogue on Digital Responsibility

 Policymakers, businesses and citizens are scrambling to understand the impact and challenges of digitalisation.
 Technology can benefit people but its impact on society is not always positive.
-Inspired by the UN Agenda for Sustainable Development, our multi-stakeholder dialogue is establishing Global Digital Goals to articulate a better direction for digital development.
+Inspired by the UN Agenda for Sustainable Development, our 2018 dialogue explored what values might inform a better direction for digital development.